 In the days after September 11, 2001, more than 350 canines were called in for search and rescue efforts at the World Trade Center and the Pentagon.
 Dogs of all breeds and sizes worked tirelessly for days, searching and sniffing their way through the debris, but they were unable to locate any survivors.
 When emotions ran high, these brave canines were also there to add comfort.

 Eagle Rock Reservation lies west of Manhattan, across the Hudson River and on the ridge of the Watchung Mountains in New Jersey.
 From the park’s Lookout Point, visitors can view the New York City skyline in the distance.
 Following September 11, it became a place for visitors to gather, mourn and pay tribute.
-By October 2002, the Eagle Rock 9/11 Memorial inside the reservation had become a permanent place of remembrance with several sculptures honoring flight crews, police officers and children of those lost, to name a few.
+By October 2002, the Eagle Rock 9/11 Memorial inside the reservation had become a permanent place of remembrance with several sculptures honoring those lost.
 In 2016, a new monument was added featuring a 4-foot-tall bronze dog standing on a pile of rubble.
 The statue resembles the last surviving 9/11 dog, Bretagne, who passed away in 2016.
 The plaque beneath it honors the 350 dogs who came to serve after the tragedy.
-The memorial is free to visit.

 If you’re planning to stay in the area, the Residence Inn by Marriott West Orange and The Wilshire Grand Hotel are two pet-friendly options near the reservation.